hass-agent/HASS.Agent-Documentation/docs/getting-started/installation.md

 Install the latest hass.agent client by following the steps [above](#installing-hassagent), make sure to tick the option to migrat config at the end.

+???+ warning "Entity Naming Changes"

+    After migrating from pre-2.0.0 you may get console errors due to changes in entity naming, more information and a solution is available [here](./troubleshooting.md/#entity-naming-warning).

 There is no need to do anything to the integration, as long as you have the latest version from HACS it will work.

 ### Remove old HASS.Agent <small>optional</small>